What's New

 We crossed a babbling stream, bridged with wooden planks, and ascended to a stony lookout above Grey Lake.
 Menthol-colored icebergs wallowed in the ashen waters.
 Some were as large as three-story condominiums.
 Others were as small as doghouses.

-A dynamite-like explosion reverberated through the air as an apartment-size block cracked off one of the icebergs, creating a mini-tidal wave.
+A dynamite-like explosion reverberated through the air as an apartment-sized block cracked off one of the icebergs, creating a mini-tidal wave.
 Pushed by the wind to the rocky edge of the lake, it parked itself with the metal-compressing din of a gigantic garbage compactor.

 Simon stretched out on a smooth outcrop to rest and scan the soaring peaks with his binoculars.
 Within minutes, five tiny black dots circled in the sky above.
 One of the birds swooped closer and closer until we could see its white head and wing markings.
 It was an Andean condor (Vultur gryphus), with a startling two-meter wingspan.